 Mr. Arthur Wrayton was appointed keeper at a salary of $350, and the light was put in operation on 25th November, 1874.

-In 1964, significant changes came to Bon Portage as the old lighthouse/dwelling combination was replaced by a new lighthouse and a separate keeper’s dwelling replaced the old lighthouse/dwelling combination.
-An additional dwelling had been built in 1955, after a fog signal was added to the station requiring the presence of an assistant keeper.
-The Richardsons also left their island home in 1964, bequeathing their property to Acadia University.
+In 1964, significant changes came to Bon Portage: the Richardsons left their island home, bequeathing their property to Acadia University, and a new lighthouse and detached keeper’s dwelling replaced the old lighthouse/dwelling combination.
+An additional dwelling had been built on the island in 1955, after a fog signal was added to the station requiring the presence of an assistant keeper.

-After the lighthouse was automated and destaffed in 1985, the university set up a research facility in the vacated structures, and in 1990 the station was officially named the Evelyn and Morrill Richardson Biological Research Station.
+Following the automation of the lighthouse in 1984, the university set up a research facility in the vacated structures, and in 1990, the station was officially named the Evelyn and Morrill Richardson Biological Research Station.
 The Richardsons’ two daughters, Anne Wickens and Betty-June, were in attendance at the dedication.
 In 2012, Acadia University and the Nature Trust signed a conservation easement that will protect Bon Portage Island forever.
 The island is a critical stopover for many migrating birds, and is home to over fifty species of breeding birds.